thisisjustausername/mhbai/README.md

 ├──📁 pdfs/                                      MHBs of the University of Augsburg │   └── ...
-├──📁 universities/                              MHBs from different universities │   └──📁 rwth_aachen                            MHBs of the Univeristy of Applied Siences of Aachen │   │   └── ...
+├──📁 universities/                              MHBs from different universities │   └──📁 rwth_aachen                            MHBs of the University of Applied Siences of Aachen │   │   └── ...
-│   └──📁 university_of_hamburg                  MHBs of the Univeristy of Hamburg
+│   └──📁 university_of_hamburg                  MHBs of the University of Hamburg
 │   │   └── ...

 </pre>